VintageWatchstraps Logo

 The name Kendal & Dent is often seen on low grade watches, for example key wound and set watches with cylinder escapement movements and no train jewels, inscribed “Makers to the Admiralty, Kendal and Dent London, Swiss made”.
 This puzzled me until David Penney informed me that the impressive sounding name and byline have nothing to do with any of the great Dent firms, and that the company were London retailers who mostly sold cheap Swiss and English made watches.

 The company didn't actually make watches.
 None of the watches they sold are fakes as such, but many were poor quality and their watches have acquired a poor reputation among watch collectors as a result.
-However, a small proportion of Kendal & Dent watches are better quality; English made, with jewelled lever escapement movements.
-If you want a good quality watch that can be serviced and used, avoid the ones with cylinder escapement movements.
+However, a small proportion of Kendal & Dent watches are better quality: English made, with jewelled lever escapement movements.

 Kendal & Dent was established in 1871 at 106 Cheapside, London, EC.

-The Dent of Kendal & Dent was not related to the famous Dent family of watchmakers, although it is rumoured that this was not made this clear and the company might have even encouraged the idea.
+The Dent of Kendal & Dent was not related to the famous Dent family of watchmakers, although it is rumoured that this was not made this clear and the company might have even encouraged the idea that there was a connection.

 On 22 March 1883, James Francis Kendal, trading as Kendal & Dent, Watchmakers & Importers, 106 Cheapside EC, entered a sponsor's mark at the London Assay Office, JK in cameo with a rectangular surround with cut corners.